pnkr01/pnkr01/README.md

 <h2>About me</h2>

 I am Pawan Kumar,currently a Second year Undergraduate student pursuing BTech in Computer Science from Institute of Technical Education and Research with skills in developing and deploying application in flutter.
 Skilled in Android Studio,Java,Data Structures,Flutter,Dart.
-I am very keen to learn new technologies and use them to either create something useful or improve the existing softwares.
+I am very keen to learn new technologies and use them to either create something useful or improve the existing softwares. <br><br>
+Member of [Codex](https://github.com/codex-iter) <br><br>
 ⚡ Fun fact: I love to connect with people and learn about their journey, it helps me to open up my mind for different perspectives on various domains.
 💬 Ask me anything, I will be more than happy to help :D